Nazi Lowriders: Notable crimes

-The Nazi Lowriders carried out two hate crimes against African Americans in Lancaster, California in 1996.
+The Nazi Lowriders carried out two hate crimes against blacks in Lancaster, California in 1996.
 According to federal investigators, the street assaults were an attempt at "driving blacks out of the predominantly white community through a campaign of terror and violence".
 Gang members Eric Dillard and Danny Edward Williams used a baseball bat in the beating of Eric Miller outside a video rental store, on April 28, 1996.
 On July 8, 1996, Dillard, Williams and a juvenile who was not identified because of his age attacked and stabbed Marcus Cotton four times in the back.
 Williams was sentenced to 57 months' imprisonment, on June 1, 1998, and Dillard was sentenced to three years', on June 7, 1999.
 The third defendant was tried as a juvenile.

-Two Nazi Lowriders members, Shaun Broderick and Christopher Crawford, allegedly attacked Nathaniel Harris, an African American Walmart employee, with a 20-ounce hammer in a store parking lot in Lancaster, in March 1999.
+Two Nazi Lowriders members, Shaun Broderick and Christopher Crawford, allegedly attacked Nathaniel Harris, a Walmart employee, with a 20-ounce hammer in a store parking lot in Lancaster, in March 1999.
 The pair were arrested and charged with assault with a deadly weapon and civil rights violations.

 In August 2001, Trevor David Thompson, a Nazi Lowrider and member of the World Church of the Creator from California, wounded Ashley McNeil, a 14-year old African American girl, in a drive-by shooting in Indianapolis.
 McNeil was targeted because of her race, according to police.
 In May 2002, Thompson was sentenced to 30 years in prison after pleading guilty to attempted murder.